 We launched new Hubs in Winchester and Kingston, increasing our reach and engagement in student social action and moving into more non-Russell Group universities.
 Winchester and Kingston are our first university requested Hubs – still student led, but offering programmes that help the respective university or students’ union enhance areas of delivery.

 Also in 2014, Oxford Hub won the Queen’s Award for Voluntary Service, we got a new website, and we held our first Education Conference.

 Our Hubs across England have reached over 30,000 students.

 Our websites have received over 900,000 hits since relaunching at the beginning of the academic year.

 Winchester and Kingston Hubs have a combined network of over 2,500 students, and support over 50 community projects.

 2015 saw the launch of our new 5 year strategy for 2015 – 2020, as well as our new Theory of Change.
 The two together enable us to think longer term about our growth, activities and impact.

 We also moved to an explicitly ‘double benefit’ model, which ensures that our activities have a positive impact on both students and communities.
 Watch the video below to learn more.

-There’s loads going on this year: keep up to date with our activities on our Facebook, Twitter and Instagram, sign up to our national mailing list and see each Hub‘s mailing list for local opportunities.
+We have loads going on.
+Keep up to date with our activities on our Facebook, Twitter and Instagram, sign up to our national mailing list and see each Hub‘s mailing list for local opportunities.

 You may also be interested in: